EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * Signature_or_MAC_2 is the 'ciphertext' of the inner COSE_Encrypt0 object.

-* Compute the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the AEAD algorithm in the selected cipher suite, K_2, IV_2 and the parameters below.
+* Compute the outer COSE_Encrypt0 as defined in Section 5.3 of {{RFC8152}}, with the EDHOC AEAD algorithm in the selected cipher suite, K_2, IV_2 and the parameters below.
 Note that only 'ciphertext' of the outer COSE_Encrypt0 object is used to create message_2, see next bullet.
 The protected header SHALL be empty.

    * external_aad = TH_2